 The financial statements, except for the cash flow information, have been prepared on an accruals basis and are based on historical costs, modified, where applicable, by the measurement at fair value of selected non-current assets, financial assets, and financial liabilities.
-The amounts presented in the financial statements have been rounded to the nearest dollar.
+Except where explicitly stated, the amounts presented in the financial statements have been rounded to the nearest dollar.